watchbutdonotlearn/Skyward-GPA-calculator/README.md

 # Skyward-GPA-calculator
 > [!IMPORTANT]
 > This extension has entered into maintainence mode, and maintainership has passed over to [Mahid Sheikh](https://github.com/StandingPadAnimations/).
-PRs will be reviewed and accepted, but
+PRs will be reviewed and accepted, but new features won't be a priority
 >
 > A rewrite to TypeScript is also in progress to make this more maintainable for future developers.
 Check the `rewrite` branch for progress on the rewrite.